 Oh, I don't know.

-I mean, I think you know, she's been doing pretty much her argument is that she's been doing pretty much the same thing on that show for years.
+I mean, I think, you know, she's been doing pretty much her argument is that she's been doing pretty much the same thing on that show for years.

 Right.

-Um and I I think it's you know, the way that speech is being sort of weaponized right now by the lesson on college campuses, things like that.
+And I think it's, you know, the way that speech is being sort of weaponized right now by the last one college campuses, things like that, I completely disagree with.

-There was a great um Vice episode about this recently about one college campus where it's just gotten completely out of control.
+There was a great Vice episode about this recently about one college campus where it's just gotten completely out of control.

 I don't think it's as simple as saying the left is one way and the right is the other.